Rank is stupid: How to really measure your SEO campaign

 But I’m more interested in politics and economics.
 So when I type a search for “China,” Google may give me different results, including more news-oriented information.

 What ranks number one for “China”?
 It depends.
-Everybody gets different results based on their particular intent, not their history or where they search.
+Everyone gets different results based on their specific intent, not on their history or where they search.
 There’s no such thing as objective ranking.

 I had another client who desperately needed SEO to work for them.
 Every day, they’d Google themselves, and they would see that they weren’t number one.
 Distraught, they would click on all their competitors and ask, “Why are these people outranking me?
 What are they doing better than me?”
-Pretty soon, the client’s site wasn’t even showing up in Google for them.
+Soon, the client’s site wasn’t even appearing in Google search results.
 They called me furious and asked, “Why is this SEO not working?”

 “It’s working.
 Here’s the data,” I offered.